 Background and Rationale

 The Frequency Response Measure for the upcoming year is based on the same data collected for the Balancing Authorities’ annual Bias calculation.
-NERC will provide a final listing of official events to be used in the calculation by December 10 each year.
-This gives Balancing Authorities a month to assemble their data.
+A final listing of official events to be used in the calculation by December 10 each year.
+This Once a list is distibuted to Balancing Authorities, each BA has a month to assemble their data and calculate the FRM.

 The report will be done via FRS Form 1.
+This is in the measure and serves no purpose here.

 The reason for sliding the reporting deadline from previous versions of BAL-003 is due to the increased number of samples required and to avoid burdening NERC and the Balancing Authorities with working over holiday periods for no added value to reliability.